savonet/book/audio.md

 #### Interactive variables: OSC

-Another way to modify interactive variables is through the OSC (_Open Sound Control_) protocol, which is used to communicate values over a local network.
+Another way to modify interactive variables is through the OSC\index{OSC} (_Open Sound Control_) protocol, which is used to communicate values over a local network.
 There is plenty of software for your tablet or your phone, which emulate controllers with loads of sliders and send their values using this